nsidc/OpenSearchlight/README.md

-# Opensearchlight
+# OpenSearchlight

-A JavaScript OpenSearch client
+A JavaScript OpenSearch client that configures itself around an OpenSearch Description Document, making queries against OpenSearch services a little easier from JS clients.

 ## Getting Started
 Download the [production version][min] or the [development version][max].